Crown-Commercial-Service/ccs-migration-alpha-tools/modules/gpaas-s3-migrator/README.md

 Collection of resources to duplicate the contents of a GPaaS-bound S3 bucket completely into a natively owned S3 bucket.

-Note that the objects in the source bucket are left untouched.
+Note that the objects in the source bucket are left unchanged.

 ## Properties